kamir/ks-inspector/README.md

 ![The KStreams application context](docs/intro.png)

 ### How to use the tool?

+> **⚠️ Java 21 Required**: This modernized version requires Java 21.
+Please ensure your environment is configured accordingly.

 You can run the tool via Maven with the `mvn exec:java` command using custom profiles.
 This makes it easy to use it with automation tools in an CI/CD context.